 Danielle Sands MPH

-Danielle Sands is a clinical research coordinator at PolicyLab and the Center for Pediatric Clinical Effectiveness (CPCE) at the Children’s Hospital of Philadelphia (CHOP).
-She is currently working on a Digital Literacy Promotion (DLP) study that evaluates the effects of digital versus standard literacy promotion, as well as the dialogic behaviors and reading comprehension in infants when comparing the use of standard board books with digital e-books.
+Previously, she coordinated a handful of projects at PolicyLab, such as a health coaching intervention aimed at improving contraception continuation among adolescent women, a digital literacy promotion study that evaluates the effectiveness of digital versus standard literacy promotion, and an intervention examining dialogic behaviors and reading comprehension in infants when comparing the use of standard board books with digital e-books.

-Previously, she worked in the Eating Disorder Assessment and Treatment Program in the Department of Child and Adolescent Psychiatry and Behavioral Sciences at Children’s Hospital of Philadelphia (CHOP) on various research projects assessing therapeutic strategies, working directly with patients suffering from Anorexia Nervosa and Avoidant Restrictive Food Intake Disorder.
-Prior to working at the Children’s Hospital of Philadelphia (CHOP), Ms. Sands worked at Einstein Healthcare Network as the Project Coordinator for the prenatal health education program, CenteringPregnancy, promoting patient-centered care and improved birth outcomes for low-income women in Norristown, PA.
+Prior to working at PolicyLab, she worked at the Eating Disorder Assessment and Treatment Program in the Department of Child and Adolescent Psychiatry and Behavioral Sciences at CHOP on various research projects assessing therapeutic strategies, working directly with patients suffering from anorexia nervosa and avoidant restrictive food intake disorder.